 Dr. Robert Walker Leader was born on the 5th of November, 1870 in Plattsville, (Oxford County) Ontario.
 He was the youngest of 8 children, born to Joseph Leader and the former Mary Ann Gooch.
-His siblings were Henry, Sarah, Joseph, Emma, Noah, Samuel and Grace.
-His parents were farmers.
+His parents were farmers and his siblings were; Henry, Sarah, Joseph, Emma, Noah, Samuel and Grace.

 Dr. Leader attended St. Catharines Collegiate High School.
 According to the 1890 census, Dr. Leader was 20 years old and in school, however Dr. Leader did not graduate from The University of Toronto Faculty of Medicine until 1901.
 He graduated M.B. and according to the 1928 Ontario Medical Register, Dr. Leader joined the College of Physicians and Surgeons on the 19th of June, 1902.

 Dr. Leader married Lydia Jane ‘Jeanette’ Fisher on the 5th of November, 1902 in Welland, Ontario.
 She was born on the 7th of March, 1876, in Welland the daughter of John Fisher and the former Lydia Jane Flag.
 She had 3 brothers; John, Thomas and William and a younger sister named Jessie.

 In 1911, Dr. Leader bought the practice of Dr. John Campbell and he moved to Wheatley from Churchill (Simcoe County).
 When he moved to Wheatley, there was no electric power or running water.
 Dr. and Mrs. Leader adopted a son named Vernen, who was 10 years old in 1911.